Migrating Litecli From Mypy to Ty

 (invalid-argument-type) [Ln 10, Col 35]

-Ty’s error messages include the rule name (invalid-argument-type), and the documentation provides detailed explanations of each rule.
+Ty includes the rule name (invalid-argument-type) in its error output, and the documentation provides detailed explanations for each rule.

 Configuration